thefumbduck/betterwinreg/README.md

 ## Navigating through the registry

-The main ways to move through the registry are using the `subkeys` and `parent` properties.
+The main ways to move through the registry are using the `subkeys` and `parent` properties, and concatenating in a Path-like way.

 ```python
 >>> RegistryKey('HKEY_CURRENT_USER\Control Panel\Desktop').parent